Avshalom Pollak: Early life and education

 In 2021 Avshalom collaborated with musician Umitaro Abe, created twelve short video-dance pieces titled "Liquid Season", all taking place in watery environments, each dedicated to a different month of the year.
 Water, as a field of emotions, is a platform for the creation of a world, from which we are made, and in which we create and change.
 The cycle of works embodies water as the element of nature and life, which makes for constant transformation.
 Concurrently, the cycle pays homage to the Duke of Berry’s Book of Hours (The Très Riches Heures)—an illuminated Christian prayer book also serving an almanac, commissioned by Jean, Duc de Berry, in the early 15th century from the Limbourg brothers.
 The manuscript’s illuminations portray scenes from the life of lords and peasants, against nature’s changes throughout the year. "liquid Season" is presented at the Petach Tikva Museum of Art’s.

 In 2021 Avshalom Played the leading role "Y" in Nadav Lapid's film Ahed's Knee.
 The film was selected to compete for the Palme d'Or at the 2021 Cannes Film Festival.
 At Cannes, the film shared the Jury Prize with Memoria by Apichatpong Weerasethakul.

+In March 2023, he choreographed the Opera Bastarda, an Opera in two evenings based on the life story of Elizabeth I, an adaptation of the four operas focused on the Tudor family by Gaetano Donizetti, at La Monnaie De Munt in Brussels, Belgium.